therebedragons101/g_data_binding_lib/CODING_STYLE.md

 condition then Tabs can only be until if start and then followed by spaces.
 This guarantees correct showing no matter the tab or space settings

+# Strings

+Avoid @"$myvar some text $myvar", use printf as it is much more readable.